MaximPodgore/dialogue-demo/README.md

 Uses ProseMirror plus [suggestion-mode package](https://github.com/davefowler/prosemirror-suggestion-mode) for easy diff tracking, visualization, and ui/ux interaction.

+Note: if textToReplace has a `<br>` in it, the pkg does not see it as a match

 ## Todo

 - [x] Llm diff functionality